 From time to time, investment managers may use derivative financial instruments including foreign exchange forward and futures contracts.
-Derivative instruments are used primarily to mitigate exposure to foreign exchange rate and interest rate fluctuations as well as manage the investment mix in the portfolio.
-The Master Trust held no derivative instruments as of December 31, 2013 and December 31, 2012.
+Derivative instruments are used primarily to mitigate exposure to foreign exchange rate and interest rate fluctuations as well as manage the investment composition in the portfolio.
+The Master Trust held no derivative instruments as of December 31, 2014 and 2013.

-The Plan's interest in the Master Trust represents more than 5 percent of the Plan's net assets at December 31, 2013 and 2012.
+The Plan's interest in the Master Trust represents more than 5 percent of the Plan's net assets at December 31, 2014 and 2013.